 Beyond Buckskin was founded in 2009 as a website dedicated to all things related to Native American fashion.
-Designers of American Indian descent are incredibly talented, yet up until now there has been no site dedicated to spotlighting their important work.
-The boutique seeks to fill this void.
+Designers of American Indian descent are incredibly talented, yet until now there has been no site dedicated to spotlighting their important work.
+This boutique seeks to fill this void.
 Please join us in supporting and celebrating our continent's first artists and original designers.

 A primary mission of the Beyond Buckskin Boutique is to create a substantial movement of Native American representation in the fashion industry and to bring greater recognition to Native-made fashion.
 We are creating a much-needed platform where emerging and established artists can bring their work to new audiences.
 The fashion industry is one of the hardest fields to break into, regardless of your background.
 Through this boutique, we create a space to bring Native American-made fashion to the forefront and to demonstrate that ‘Native fashion’ and ‘Native style’ is more than just a trend.